-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any Ioan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private Ioans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-964 62.97% \$23,431 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Any loan program: Federal Perkins, Federal Stafford Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+947 66.32% \$23,185 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-947 61.85% \$21,913 С Institutional loan programs.
+936 65.55% \$22,235 С Institutional loan programs.
 0 0.00% \$0 D State loan programs.
-28 2.00% \$21,190 E Private student loans made by a bank or lender.
-107 7.00% \$18,426
+23 2.00% \$21,427 E Private student loans made by a bank or lender.
+73 5.00% \$19,834